Happy Birthday President Bush: George W Bush, 43rd President of the United States

 George was a divisive president.
 The world changed while he was President, and it will be years before history can truly judge his actions, for better or worse.

-George was one of the most open presidents of faith in recent years, often referencing his faith in God in speeches.
+George was one of the most open presidents of faith in recent years, often referencing his faith in God during his speeches.
 George is known to have credited his faith in the Lord in enabling him to give up alcohol and restore peace in his family.
 He is known to have invited other world leaders to pray with him and spent time each morning doing devotions.
 George has been outspoken in his belief that the only way into Heaven is to accept Jesus Christ as your Lord and Savior.

 After leaving the White House, George and his wife moved back to Texas, where they currently reside.
 He has largely remained out of the public spotlight, making few appearances.